statusdashboard/sd-socketio-plugin/README.md

           url : 'http://localhost:3000'
     }

 Where the URL is a Socket.IO compliant server.
+If not set, it will default to 'http://localhost:3303'.

 ## Sample